 - Provision of education to the tribes.
 The U.S. government would provide education for natives ages six to 16 to ensure the civilization of the tribes.

-Compounding the situation was the American government’s interest in the resource-rich Black Hills, leading to the authorization of military campaigns in 1876 during the Black Hills War, or the Great Sioux War of 1876.
+The American government’s continued interest in the resource-rich Black Hills compounded tensions, leading to the authorization of military campaigns in 1876 during the Black Hills War, or the Great Sioux War of 1876.

 Chapter 9: Wounded Knee Massacre (1890)

-The 7th Cavalry Regiment sought revenge for their historic defeat at the Battle of the Little Bighorn and was tasked with subduing the Ghost Dance movement—which they inaccurately perceived as a militant revolt.
-The regiment surrounded an encampment of Lakota Sioux near Wounded Knee Creek on the Pine Ridge Indian Reservation.
+The 7th Cavalry Regiment sought revenge for their historic defeat at the Battle of the Little Bighorn.
+The Regiment was tasked with subduing the Ghost Dance movement, a movement they inaccurately perceived as a militant revolt.

-By 1881, the majority of Sioux forces had capitulated to American military power, and the Wounded Knee Massacre in 1890 marked the tragic end to significant Sioux resistance, closing this chapter in Sioux history.
+By 1881, the majority of Sioux forces had capitulated to American military power.
+The Wounded Knee Massacre in 1890 marked the tragic end to significant Sioux resistance, closing this chapter in Sioux history.
 Though these events are recorded in history, precise details and citations are needed to enhance the accuracy of this account.

 Chapter 10: Assimilation (Early 20th century)

-Following the devastating Wounded Knee Massacre, the United States government intensified efforts to disassemble Native American tribes’ communal living arrangements through various legal and social reforms.
+Around the same time as the devastating Wounded Knee Massacre, the United States government had intensified efforts to disassemble Native American tribes’ communal living arrangements through various legal and social reforms.

 Partitioning the Great Sioux Reservation

-On the brink of North and South Dakota’s statehood, the Great Sioux Reservation faced partitioning into smaller sectors, despite the resistance of tribal leaders like John Grass, Gall, and Sitting Bull.
+On the brink of North and South Dakota’s statehood in 1889, the Great Sioux Reservation faced partitioning into smaller sectors, despite the resistance of tribal leaders like John Grass, Gall, and Sitting Bull.

-The resulting legislation yielded five smaller reservations, opening roughly 9 million acres of the original reservation to public acquisition.
-This land transition, which primarily came to fruition after 1910, facilitated settler expansion through ranching and homesteading initiatives.
+The resulting legislation yielded six smaller reservations, opening roughly 9 million acres of the original reservation to public acquisition.
+This land transition, which came to fruition after 1910, facilitated settler expansion through ranching and homesteading initiatives.

 General Allotment Act, or Dawes Act, of 1887